markonbizz/QuickManuals/yx_server_guide.md

 - **Restart your terminal** to take effects

 3. Check **pyenv version**:
-	- By executing following lines to insure nvm was installed correctly:
+	- By executing following lines to insure **"pyenv"** was installed correctly:
  		```sh
    		pyenv --version
    		```